Tezsure/Tezster-CLI/README.md

 keep developing
 ```

-**Please go through our [error section](https://docs.tezster.tech/tezster-cli#common-errors-with-possible-fix) to get information about the common errors and fixes.
-For any help or to report any issues please follow the [

 ## Contributing

 Tezster-CLI is open source and we love to receive contributions from our community - you!